isomerpages/pris-test/_visit-matters/Visit Information/Who can Visit.md

 description: ""
 third_nav_title: Visit Information
 ---
-Visits by loved ones is important in the rehabilitation and reintegration of inmates.
-It is where the inmate and his/her loved ones, are engaged to enhance family bonding and develop positive social support towards the inmates' rehabilitation and eventual re-integration into the community.
-Family visits can positively impact offenders by;
+Visits by loved ones are important in the rehabilitation and reintegration of inmates.
+Through bonding with their loved ones, inmates continue to keep in touch with their families and develop positive social support towards their motivation to change.

 **Helping Inmates cope with imprisonment**<br>
 Buffer inmates from depressive symptoms due to isolation and adjustment to prison life.